Last updated: 18th May 2022

 We may share your information with third parties where we have a legal duty to do so or to provide you with a service you have asked for.
-We may share your personal data within our group of companies as detailed in “who we are”.
+We may share your personal data within our group as detailed in “who we are”.

 - The right to be informed